 -

-Paladin’s Divine Smite can stack with Searing Smite (and other smites).
-Divine Smite is a second-level Paladin feature (upgraded at eleventh-level) that deals bonus radiant damage upon hitting an enemy.
+Paladin’s Divine Smite can stack with Searing Smite (and other smite spells).
+Divine Smite is a second-level Paladin feature that deals bonus radiant damage upon hitting an enemy.

 Even though the feature and certain spells both have the word “smite” in them, there’s nothing preventing players from stacking the two effects.
 Here’s confirmation from Sage Advice.